 As a tattoo beginner you will learn that listening is one of your greatest tool to bring your clients' stories to life, you must first hear them out.

-Tip: Start by asking open-ended questions.
+Tip: Start by asking open ended questions.
 Encourage your clients to share their experiences and emotions.
 Be inquisitive but be aware of stepping over the line.
-This is not something I can tell teach you, you will need to look for sign such as people getting uneasy or defensive or start to have a psychical reaction.
+This is not something I can tell or teach you, you will need to look for sign such as people getting uneasy or defensive or start to have a psychical reaction.
 With practice this will start to come natural to you.

 Encouraging Clients to Share